WALLEYE FISHING IN PORTLAND OREGON

 Large walleye are very cautious.
 If something unusual happens, they will head for deeper water.
 This may be why so many walleye reach the 10-pound size.
 Professional fishing guides, using big-fish strategies, are able to catch many large walleye each year.

-For more information on fishing for walleye in Portland, give Buddy Dupell, owner and guide of Columbia River Fishing Adventures, a call at (503) 490-3099.
+For more information on walleye fishing trips in Portland, give Buddy Dupell, owner and guide of Columbia River Fishing Adventures, a call at (503) 490-3099.